 - Set some basic rules, such as “don’t give all your votes to the same option”;

-- It can make a lot of sense to assign more votes to a manager/team lead, just state this clearly at the start;
+- It can make a lot of sense to assign more votes to managers/team leads than other group members, just state this clearly at the start;

 - Align around criteria: what are we voting for?
 Are we looking for “our favorite” idea or “the most feasible”?